faranalytics/dialog/README.md

   - transcriptStatusURL `<URL>` Optional transcription status callback URL.
 If omitted, a unique URL on the same origin is generated.
   - requestSizeLimit `<number>` Optional limit (bytes) for inbound webhook bodies. **Default: `1e6`**

-Use a `TwilioController` in order to accept Twilio voice webhooks, validate signatures, respond with a TwiML `Connect <Stream>` response, and manage the associated WebSocket connection and callbacks.
+Use a `TwilioGateway` in order to accept Twilio voice webhooks, validate signatures, respond with a TwiML `Connect <Stream>` response, and manage the associated WebSocket connection and callbacks.
 On each new call, a `TwilioVoIP` instance is created and emitted.

 Events: